 If the status LED never goes solid blue:

-Reach out to Verkada Support, as needed.
+Reach out to Verkada Support.

-Test each door port
+Test each door port:

 Cable exits.
 Some installs require plastic bushings to be inserted for the cable exits; here are the dimensions: